 For the Sauce

-- Turn stove onto medium heat and add olive oil and onions.
+- Turn stove onto medium heat and add two tablespoons of the olive oil and half of the onion to a skillet.
 Saute until translucent, about 2 minutes.

 - Add tomatillos, chipotle peppers, and garlic, and saute until tomatillos start to break down, about 10 minutes.

 - Add beer and scrape the bottom of the pan to deglaze.